 The following basic criteria have to be fulfilled under all circumstances:

-- Persistent identifier: The data sets have to have a digital object identifier (DOI).
+- Persistent identifier: the data sets must have a digital object identifier (DOI).

-- Open access: The data sets have to be available free of charge and without any barriers except a usual registration to get a login free-of-charge.
+- Open access: the data sets have to be available free of charge and without any barriers.

-- Liberal copyright: Anyone must be free to copy, distribute, transmit, and adapt the data sets as long as he/she gives credit to the original authors (equivalent to the Creative Commons Attribution License).
+- Liberal copyright: anyone must be free to copy, distribute, transmit, and adapt the data sets as long as they give credit to the original authors (equivalent to the Creative Commons Attribution License).